 Salary and Benefits

 You’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.
 You’ll be paid the same as other beginning teachers working for the same employer.
-Salaries range from $45,000 to $48,000 for new teachers in Philadelphia.
+Salaries range from $50,000 to $52,000 for first-year teachers in Philadelphia.

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
 Read more on salary and benefits as a corps member, plus take a look at details on the cost of living in Greater Philadelphia.